 Dr. Rao asserts that AI is a key enabler for consumer commerce firms so their managers and merchants can consistently meet service standards and provide excellent shopping experiences.
 In Part II of this three-part interview feature, he expands further on his vision for an AI-enhanced future.
 We continue with an exploration of AI from the merchants’ perspective.

-Part II: AI-Powered Retail Optimization
+AI-Powered Retail Optimization

 Q. We previously discussed the impact of AI on shopper experiences in some depth.
 Shall we turn our attentions to consider its impact on merchandising decisions?

 Dr. Rama Rao: Well, I should begin by emphasizing that both are intertwined.
 One does not necessarily completely isolate itself from the other.